mikrima/UnityAccessibilityPlugin/README.md

 This plugin brings screen reader functionality to Unity apps, making them usable for blind users (without making them unusable for everyone else).

+## Developers
+UI elements need to be marked up as accessible so that the UAP can recognize them, read them aloud to users, and allow interaction.
+This is done by adding accessibility-components to the GameObjects that are relevant.

-## Users
+## Blind Users
 The controls are based on popular screen readers like VoiceOver, NVDA and TalkBack, so that blind users will not have to relearn a new method of control.
 The plugin will try to detect a screen reader running in the background and enable itself if it does.
 Otherwise it will sit dormant and not interfere with the app (making it usable for non-blind users).

-## Developers
-UI elements need to be marked up as accessible so that the UAP can recognize them, read them aloud to users, and allow interaction.
-This is done by adding accessibility-components to the GameObjects that are relevant.

 # Documentation
 The documentation, how-to guides and further examples can be found <a href="http://www.metalpopgames.com/assetstore/accessibility/doc/index.html">here</a>.